 So, you have a business – and whether you’ve been running it for decades or have only been a business owner for a year or so, you’ve decided that it’s time to sell it and move on.
 But selling your business is a complicated endeavor, and it involves a lot of thinking and planning.
 Bear in mind, however, that your profit will greatly depend on the timing, your reasons for selling your business, your business’ strength and success, and your business’ overall structure.
 The probability is that you might have even searched online for how to sell your refrigeration & hvac service business or another type of business, but there could be other options as well, like taking the help of the business community.
 For instance, you can look for companies from your industry that could be interested in merging both companies or ready to buy yours altogether.
 If not, here you can get a step-by-step guide to selling your business.

 - Establish your reasons

 The first step to selling your business is to establish your reasons for the sale.
 A prospective buyer will ask this, and you have to be prepared.
 There are many reasons for a sale, be it retirement, disputes in partnerships, death or illness, the need to rest, the wish to engage in another business, or even just simple boredom.
 You also have to think about your business’ profitability, the timing, and your readiness to sell, as these will affect the attractiveness of your business to potential buyers.

 - Determine the value and preparedness of your business

 Your business needs to be valued; in other words, you need to determine your business’ worth.
-An appraiser can help you with this, and so can an experienced broker.
+An appraiser can help you with this, and so can an experienced Colorado Business Broker or one where your firm is located.
 Another aspect you have to consider is your preparedness.
 Ideally, you need about a year to prepare your business, as this will give you time to update and fix your records, structure, and your base of customers.
 With these improvements, buyers will be more attracted to your business as well.